pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

 {{< figure src="/images/docs/guides/self-hosted/on-prem-intranet-config.png" caption="Intranet-Only Deployment" >}}

+For information on ingress and egress from the self-hosted Pulumi Cloud, please see the [network requirements](/docs/guides/self-hosted/requirements/network/) information.

 ## Deployment Options

 The Pulumi Cloud [Docker container images](/docs/guides/self-hosted/components/) can be run using any OCI-compatible container orchestrator.